 However, there is something that does what SMC and compression molding does even better – and it’s called long fiber injection.

 What is LFI?

 Long fiber injection (LFI) molding is an even shorter, more efficient and cost-effective process used to create highly complex and detailed parts.
 It shares many of SMC’s advantages, but outperforms SMC in a number of key aspects.
-Since the process was brought to America by RomeoRIM in 1999, it has gained immense popularity and been used for automotive parts, housing, furniture and more.
+Since the process was brought to America by Romeo RIM in 1999, it has gained immense popularity and been used for automotive parts, housing, furniture and more.

-Choosing LFI means that you will save even more money on the moulding process with SMC!
-The entire process, from filling the mould to removing the finished product, is fully automated and carried out by RomeoRIM’s accurate, efficient robot.
-In addition, RomeoRIM operates the world’s largest LFI press, allowing any size part to be produced quickly and with ease.
-As with labor costs, the volume of waste or scrap material produced is practically zero!
+Choosing LFI means that you will save even more money on the molding process with SMC!
+The entire process, from filling the mold to removing the finished product, is fully automated and carried out by Romeo RIM’s accurate, efficient robot.
+In addition, Romeo RIM operates the world’s largest LFI press, allowing parts up to 12 feet by 12 feet to be produced quickly and with ease.
+As with labor costs, the volume of waste or scrap material produced is practically zero.

 In fact, LFI is even more suited for in-mold painting than other materials.
-LFI produces Class-A finishes right out of the mold!
+LFI produces Class-A finishes right out of the mold.
 Need a glossy or textured finish?
 No problem – LFI can even mimic fine textures such as stone and wood grain.

 Whether you’re making car exteriors, spa technology, or siding for a brand new home, LFI is right for you.
-Contact us here at RomeoRIM today to get the process started!